wing5wong/artisan-whs-static/source/_announcements/2019-06-26_2020-enrolments-are-open.md

  ..and CLOSE at 5:00pm on TUESDAY 6 AUGUST, the evening before the interviews.

 Booking is done online.
-Instructions are be included with the Interim Report.
+Instructions are included with the Interim Report.

 **Book an interview by clicking on the following link once they OPEN on Monday 29 July at 5.00pm:**
 <https://www.schoolinterviews.co.nz/code?code=q6wry>